 As primary care providers and supporters for women experiencing menopause, we need to educate and support the notion that this experience is an expected and normal life change.
 Working with patients to better shape their perception of menopause can be treatment in itself.

 Heart health, cancer and bone density are major concerns for post-menopausal women.
 A recent research article showed that women in menopause do not consider themselves at risk for conditions such as heart disease and osteoporosis.
-This is disturbing, considering coronary heart disease is the #1 killer of women and after the age of 60, a woman’s risk of dying from heart disease is very close to that of men.
-By age 65, 30% of women have osteoporosis, and 1 in 3 women over the age of 50 will experience an osteoporotic fracture.
+This is disturbing, considering coronary heart disease is the number one killer of women and after the age of 60, a woman’s risk of dying from heart disease is very close to that of men.
+By age 65, 30% of women have osteoporosis, and one in three women over the age of 50 will experience an osteoporotic fracture.

 There is a huge need for primary care providers to educate patients on preventative measures for these conditions that become extremely prevalent and deadly post-menopause.
 We need to place emphasis on informing our patients that with this natural progression in life, more attention is needed towards preventative measures for these concerns.

-In women, breast cancer rates hover around 1 in 9 for lifetime risk, and hip fractures around 1 in 6.
+In women, breast cancer rates hover around one in nine for lifetime risk, and hip fractures around one in six.
 Changing the perceptions of our post-menopausal patients, peri-menopause and menopausal patients, of their risk is important in preventing the occurrence of these potentially debilitating and deadly health conditions.

 Rates of reported hot flashes vary amongst culture and may be partially attributed to dietary choices such as using healthful forms of soy: